Timeline: Zephyr Mining Permit Application

 Key areas of concern were blasting, mill design secondary containment, reagent storage, Grape Creek impact, protecting raptor nesting sites, spill prevention and control, environmental protection plan, hauling water from the contact water pond to the mill, storm water management, exfiltration pond, construction schedule, stability analysis, interim Global Environmental Mine Services report, technical specifications, seepage from tailings, and riprap sizing for gradation.

 Attached to the report was a copy of Colorado House Bill 19-1113, “Concerning the Protection of Water Quality from Adverse Impacts Caused by Mineral Mining,” approved on April 4, 2019.

-On June 30, 2021, Zephyr Gold USA Ltd's filed an application with the Colorado Mined Land Reclamation Board to conduct an underground mining and reclamation operation.
-The application is titled "Designated Mining Regular (112d) Operation Reclamation Permit Application for Dawson Gold Mine, Fremont County, CO."
+June 30, 2021: Zephyr Gold USA Ltd's filed an application with the Colorado Division of Reclamation, Mining and Safety Board to conduct an underground mining and reclamation operation.
+The application was titled "Designated Mining Regular (112d) Operation Reclamation Permit Application for Dawson Gold Mine, Fremont County, CO."